How Do I Know If I Have Epilepsy?

-An electroencephalogram (EEG) -- a brain wave study -- can reveal abnormal brain waves characteristic of epilepsy and sleep deprivation.
-Keeping someone awake for 24 hours increases the chances of finding abnormalities on an EEG.
+An electroencephalogram (EEG) -- a brain wave study -- can reveal abnormal brain waves characteristic of epilepsy.
+Keeping someone awake for 24 hours (sleep deprivation) increases the chances of finding abnormalities on an EEG.
 Imaging tests such as an MRI or CT scan can identify brain abnormalities that may be causing seizures.

 Epilepsy can often be well controlled by a wide variety of medication.
 Those with epilepsy should wear a Medic Alert bracelet so that other people can quickly recognize what is happening during a seizure and lend effective assistance.

-Though controversial, a ketogenic diet -- a high-fat, low protein and carbohydrate regimen -- is sometimes used to treat children aged 1-10 who have not responded to other treatments.
+The ketogenic diet -- a high-fat, no-carb regimen -- is sometimes used to treat children ages 1 to 10 who have not responded to other treatments.
+For many children, this will result in fewer seizures.
 It may have some long-term benefits since some children can stop the ketogenic diet after several years and still remain seizure free.
 Close medical supervision and consultation with a dietician are required.